MinholiEduardo/wasm4/comic-sans.md

 Your only mission is to survive.
 Do you have what it takes to last until the end?

-*This project was developed in Rust for the WASM-4 fantasy console by Computer Science students from UEM (State University of Maringá), guided by professor Marcelo Malheiros.
+*This project was developed in Rust for the WASM-4 fantasy console by Computer Science students from UEM (State University of Maringá), guided by their professor, Marcelo Malheiros.